canvascbl/api-docs/source/index.html.md

 The CanvasCBL API does not support CORS.
 For you, this means that, if you want to use the CanvasCBL API and display the result on a webpage, you must proxy the request and reponse through a server you control.
 Check out our [API Demo](https://go.canvascbl.com/api-demo-node) for a demo of this.

+## Rate Limiting

+The CanvasCBL API has a per-IP rate limit that should be way, way more than enough for nearly every purpose.

+However, if **all** of the following conditions apply to you:

+- You hold a CanvasCBL Developer Key
+- You currently experience issues with rate limiting
+- You have a real need for a higher rate limit

+Please let us know via the [Developer Forum](#developer-forum).

 # Authentication